Key facts

 Workload

 As a student in the Graduate Certificate of Intensive Care Nursing you can expect to participate in a range of teaching and learning activities each week.
 You will attend on-line synchronous study days and complete asynchronous guided learning modules.
-There are also additional self-directed study commitments to complete both university and clinical assessment tasks.
+There are also additional self-directed study commitments to complete for both university and clinical assessment tasks.

 Entry requirements